katsuhisamaruyama/jxplatform3/README.md

 // import org.jtool.jxplatform.project.ModelBuilderImpl;

 String name;       // an arbitrary project name
-String path;       // the path of the root directory that contains Java source files in a target project String classpath;  // the path of the root directory that contains class files and/or jar files
+String path;       // the path of the root directory for a target project String classpath;  // the path of the directory that contains class and/or jar files

 ModelBuilderImpl builderImpl = new ModelBuilderBatchImpl();
 builderImpl.analyzeBytecode(true);